jundalisay/spblist/content/en/research/indian/gospel/chapter-22.md

 Therefore one should direct them to God.
 If you must have desire and greed, then you 459should desire love of God and be greedy to attain Him.
 If you must be conceited and egotistic, then feel conceited and egotistic thinking that you are the servant of God, the child of God.

 A man cannot see God unless he gives his whole mind to Him.
 The mind is wasted on 'woman and gold'.
 Take your own case.
 You have children and are occupied with the theatre.
 The mind cannot be united with God on account of these different activities.

 "As long as there is bhoga, there will be less of yoga.
 Furthermore, bhoga begets suffering.
-It is said in the Bhagavata that the Avadhuta chose a kite as one of his twenty-four gurus.
+It is said in the Bhagavata that the Avadhuta chose a kite as one of his 24 gurus.
 The kite had a fish in its beak; so it was surrounded by a thousand crows.
 Whichever way it flew with the fish, the crows pursued it crying, 'Caw!
 Caw!'

 When all of a sudden the fish dropped from its beak, the crows flew after the fish, leaving the kite alone.